top of page

-Tane is the project and technical lead.
-His background is in IT and innovation and has worked on similar projects that included using object recognition AI to keep staff safe from harm within the work environment.
-Tane is also a type 102 qualified drone pilot and has a passion for technology, nature & wildlife.
+Tane is our CEO and technical lead.
+His background is in IT and innovation and has worked on similar projects that included using AI technologies.
+Tane is also a type 102 qualified drone pilot and has a passion for technology, nature and wildlife.

 Our operations lead Willy is a type 102 qualified drone enthusiast, registered doctor and is currently completing a PhD in medical science at the University of Auckland.
 Some of his other work includes biosensor development utilising AI to guide clinical decisions.